 The important thing to realize is that you are not allowed to stay in the U.S. up to the date the visa expires.
 Many people get this wrong.
 Staying through the whole period of your visa validity can result in your being removed (deported) from the U.S., and future immigration troubles if you attempt to return to the U.S. (whether or not you were removed).

 Every time you arrive at the United States airport, border, or other port of entry, you will be issued a Form I-94 Arrival/Departure Record.
-Before April 2013, all U.S. visitors received a paper card stapled in their passports.
-After this date, this form has been automated for most air and sea entrants and the I-94 can be accessed and printed out from the Customs & Border Protection (CBP) website.
+Many years ago, all U.S. visitors received a paper card stapled in their passports.
+Today, however, this form has been automated for most air and sea entrants and the I-94 can be accessed and printed out from the Customs & Border Protection (CBP) website.
 The date listed there is the last date you are allowed to remain in the United States.

 If you enter as a student, you will probably see "D/S" instead of a date.
 That stands for "duration of status," and means you may stay until your studies are completed (so long as you do not violate the terms of your visa in the meantime).

-There are further consequences, as well.
-You will not be allowed to apply for a U.S. green card within the U.S. (adjustment of status) or for a change of status, even if you have become eligible for some other type of green card or visa (with a few exceptions).
+There are further consequences to an overstay, as well.
+You will not be allowed to apply for a U.S. green card within the U.S. (adjustment of status) or for a change of status, even if you have become eligible for some type of green card or a different visa (with a few exceptions).

 You can also be arrested by the U.S. immigration authorities, placed into court proceedings, and ultimately removed from the United States.
 This doesn't happen systematically, but it's a real risk.